12 of the Best Resources for Teaching Children to Code

 4. busythings.co.uk

-Featuring a funky bearded character that can be programmed to dance, collect stars and more, children will enjoy learning basic programming whilst developing their critical thinking and problem solving skills.
-Learn more about Busy Code resources in this Innovate My School article
+Featuring a funky bearded character that can be programmed to dance, collect stars and more, children will enjoy learning basic programming whilst developing their critical thinking and problem-solving skills.

 5. code.org

 This website includes free coding lessons and plenty of inspiration for helping children get excited about code.
-It produced a video featuring Bill Gates, Mark Zuckerberg, Jack Dorsey amongst others promoting the coding ‘superpower’.
-Here you will find the HourOfCode.com which is stuffed with 60 minute fun coding tutorials.
-For example, one of my favourites is creating your own Google logo which you can bring to life using Scratch to make the letters dance, tell a story or create a game.
+It produced a video featuring Bill Gates, Mark Zuckerberg, Jack Dorsey amongst others promoting coding as a superpower.
+It also includes HourOfCode.com, which has recently been updated with AI activities.

 6. raspberrypi.org , www.coderdojo.com, www.codeclub.org